valolang/valo/README.md

 valo repl
 ```

-The REPL supports interactive experimentation with persistent state across snippets.
+The REPL currently supports interactive experimentation.
+Some declaration-heavy workflows are still evolving.

 ```txt
 valo> Dim x As Integer